-In addition to filing such returns, the deductor must also provide a TDS certificate to the deductee for such tax deducted.
-Form 16B is one of the TDS certificates to be issued by the deductor under Income-tax Act, 1961 to the deductee in respect of TDS deposited to Government.
-In this article, we have discussed provisions relating to Form 16B and discussion is under following major heads:
+In addition to filing such returns, the deductor must provide a TDS certificate to the deductee for the tax deducted.
+Form 16B is one of the TDS certificates to be issued by the deductor under the Income-tax Act, 196, to the deductee in respect of TDS deposited to Government.
+In this article, we have discussed provisions relating to Form 16B.

 Provisions of this section are: